inkarkat/vim-ArgsAndMore/README.md

                             :Argdo command.

     :[range]ArgsFilter {expr}
-                            Apply the filter() of {expr} to the argument list, and keep only those where {expr} yields true.
+                            Apply the filter() of {expr} to the files in the argument list (i.e. values from argv(), referenced as v:val), and keep only those where {expr} yields true.
 This allows you to :argdelete multiple arguments at once and to delete without specifying the full filename.

     :[range]ArgsFilterDo[!] {expr}
                             Apply the filter() of {expr} to the argument list